arsantiagolopez/auth/README.md

 <h2 id="inspiration">💡 Inspiration</h2>

 Authentication & authorization are essential parts of every application.
-As my first project ever, I wanted to tackle the core principles of the register and login flow, including email password resets, email change, and basic personal profile info updates.
-I also wanted to make it as closely related to a social media application as possible, as everyone is familiar with the top social media interfaces.
+For my first project ever, I wanted to tackle the core principles of the register and login flow, including email password resets, email change, and basic personal profile info updates.
+I also wanted to closely mimic the process for most modern social media applications, as everyone is familiar with these interfaces.

 <h2 id="objectives">🚀 Learning Objectives</h2>